 This week, a trans-identified male was charged with several counts of sexual assault against inmates at a women’s prison.
-And no, the point of sharing these stories is not to vilify men who identify as trans or to paint them as particularly predatory.
+The point of sharing these stories is not to vilify men who identify as trans or to paint them as particularly predatory.
 It is to remind those who have embraced gender ideology that men as a whole are systematically predatory and abusive and that women have a right to exclude any and all men from our spaces so that we might be safe, heal, organize, participate in the public sphere and so on.
 While individual men can be lovely, they don’t get to opt out of the category of man by stating that they identify otherwise.

 Describing the disappearance of lesbian (but not gay) spaces, Susan Cox writes: ‘It appears that even though the project of “queering” is, we’re told, about going beyond gender, the movement disproportionately affects females in negative ways. (…) We can make progressive-sounding pronouncements about certain spaces being inclusive, non-binary, and gender-neutral all we want, but these declarations do not magically disappear the material relations of power between the sexes foundational to our social world.’